Dense Continuous-Time Optical Flow from Events and Frames: Methodology

 Event cameras have a fundamentally different working principle than frame-based cameras.
 Instead of acquiring frames, event cameras receive asynchronous events with high temporal resolution.
 An event $e_k(t) = (x_k, y_k, t, p_k)$ is a tuple containing information about a pixel $(x_k, y_k)$ for which a positive or negative brightness change $p_k$ was registered at time $t$.
 Note that the time $t$ typically has microsecond resolution, which provides precise temporal information about motion in the scene.

 The first step of the feature extraction pipeline is the construction of a discrete spatio-temporal representation from a sequence of events.
 For our experiments, we choose the voxel grid representation by Zhu et al. \cite{Zhu19cvpr} due to its simplicity and possibility to extract features in a sliding window.
-An overview of this process is provided by Figure \ref{fig:voxel_gen}.
+Figure \ref{fig:voxel_gen} provides an overiew of this process.

 Given the task of estimating continuous pixel trajectories from $t_\rf$, the reference time, to the target time $t_\tg$, Our method first computes a \emph{base} voxel grid, visualized in red in Figure \ref{fig:voxel_gen}, consisting of $M+N-1$ discrete bins along the time dimension via interpolation of event data \cite{Zhu19cvpr}.
-The first $M$ bins are computed from events prior to the reference time $t_\rf$ and are required to extract the correlation features later in the pipeline.
-The last $N$ bins are computed mostly from events during the time window $[t_\tg, t_\rf]$ when the pixel trajectories are estimated.
+The first $M$ bins are computed from events between initial time $t_0$ and the reference time $t_\rf$.
+These events are used to extract the correlation features later in the pipeline.
+The last $N$ bins are computed from events during the time window $[t_\tg, t_\rf]$ when the pixel trajectories are estimated.
 These $N$ bins are required to extract the context features.
 The bin at the reference timestamp $t_\rf$ will be reused by both correlation and context features such that the base voxel grid consists of $M + N - 1$ bins.

 From this base voxel grid, we first extract the context voxel grid $V^\cnt$, visualized in yellow in Figure \ref{fig:voxel_gen}.
-The next step is the extraction of up to $N$ correlation voxel grids $V^\crr_i$, visualized in green in Figure \ref{fig:voxel_gen}, in a sliding-window fashion from the base voxel grid.
+The next step is the extraction of $J \leq N$ correlation voxel grids $V^\crr_j$, visualized in green in Figure \ref{fig:voxel_gen}, in a sliding-window fashion from the base voxel grid.
+While it is possible to extract up to $J=N$ correlation voxel grids, we find in our ablation study in Section \ref{sec:exp:num_coor_lookups} that the choice of $J$ can be used to trade off performance and compute.
 Each of these correlation voxel grids contain information about the contrast differences in the scene at slightly different times.
 They will later be used to guide the search for pixel trajectories via lookup operations.
 We refer to the correlation voxel grids also as \emph{views} because they each represent a distinct timestamp.
-If we choose to extract at least two correlation voxel grids apart from the reference timestamp $t_\rf$, we label the method as \emph{multi-view} approach.
-Find further algorithmic details in the appendix.
+If we choose to extract at least two correlation voxel grids apart from the reference timestamp $t_\rf$ (i.e. $J\geq 3$), we categorize the method as \emph{multi-view}.